lilith-roth/yrba/docs/src/installation/installation/docker-setup.md

 2. Copy `config.example.toml` to `config.toml`
 3. Adjust `config.toml` as described in [Configuration](../../configuration/configuration.md)
-4. (Optional) If using the cron schedule based setup, adjust your automatic backup schedule by adjusting the `CRON_SCHEDULE` line in `docker-compose-cron.yml`
+4. (Optional) If using the cron schedule based setup, adjust your automatic backup schedule by adjusting the `CRON_SCHEDULE` line in `docker/docker-compose-cron.yml`
-5. Adjust `docker-compose.yml` or `docker-compose-cron.yml` with correct mount paths for your backup folder, and your authentication keys if SFTP private keys are used
+5. Adjust `docker/docker-compose.yml` or `docker/docker-compose-cron.yml` with correct mount paths for your backup folder, and your authentication keys if SFTP private keys are used
-6. Start the docker container with `docker compose up` or `docker compose up -f docker-compose-cron.yml` if the cron container is used
+6. Start the docker container with `docker compose -f docker/docker-compose.yml up` or `docker compose -f docker/docker-compose-cron.yml up` if the cron container is used